tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 Three cases need to be considered:

-Case 1: The old path is dead, which leads to a timeout of (1).
+Case 1: The old path is dead (e.g., due to a NAT rebinding), which leads to a timeout of (1).

-As shown in {{fig-old-path-dead}}, a RRC message of type `path_challenge` (2) needs to be sent on the new path.
-In this situation the switch to the new path is considered legitimate.
+As shown in {{fig-old-path-dead}}, a `path_challenge` (2) needs to be sent on the new path.
+If the sender replies with a `path_response` on the new path (3), the switch to the new path is considered legitimate.
-The sender will reply with a `path_response` (3) on the new path.

 ~~~ aasvg